naomininnig/StoryTime/storytest.md

 He met there other people as well, who pretended to be master of coding and he felt really insecure.
 But  they were all a bunch of men pretending to be better than the other groups.
 So once he realized that ...

+he turned into a beautiful unicorn and flew away into the sunset, leaving behind a sick world of bad code and many bugs.

+The end!